Watch the work under the scaffolding unfold, including gilding and stonework and making the Tower fit for the 21st century

 Everyone working on the project, from young apprentices to the masters at their craft, feel a huge responsibility to do this properly.
 It is truly a once in a lifetime job.

-Here are a few of the people working to conserve Big Ben for the future.
+Here are a few of the people who worked to conserve Big Ben for the future.

 Charlotte Claughton, Senior Project Leader, Houses of Parliament